tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

   - A distrust of "expert opinion" is one of the investors most useful tools
   - It also limits your exposure to only one market segment

-- AA The Three-Step Approach
-  - How many different asset classes do I want to own?
-  - How "conventional" of a portfolio do I want?
-  - How much risk can I and do I want to take?
-    - How much complexity can you tolerate and tracking error?
-    - The law of diminishing returns applies to asset classes.
-You get a diversification boost from the first several, after that, you are just amusing yourself

-- The more complex your AA, the more tracking error you will get vs the index (Like the S+P 500).
-You have to ask yourself how much will that bother you?
-  - Tracking error means that your portfolio will behave very differently than everyone else's
-  - If that bothers you, then you need a simpler portfolio.
-If it doesn't, then you can be more complex.
-    - Increasing the number of asset classes will improve diversification but will also increase your work and tracking error

 - It is impossible to forecast future optional portfolios by any technique

-- Your precise AA will depend on three factors
-  - Tolerance to tracking error
-  - Number of assets you wish to own
-  - Tolerance for risk

-- Two types of investors, those who don't know where the market is headed, and those who don't know that they don't know
-  - For all practical purposes there is no such thing as stock picking skill
-    - Those early high returns attract large number of investors who wind up with average returns (if they are lucky)

 - Mutual fund manager performance does not persist and the return on stock picking is zero
   - These managers ARE the market, so there is no way they can ALL perform above the mean

-- 4 Layers of Mutual Fund Costs
-  - Expense Ratio
-  - Commissions
-  - Bid-Ask Spreads
-  - Market-Impact Costs

 - Charles Ellis (an avid tennis player) first saw the data demonstrating a lack of money manger skill.
 And He thought, I have seen this before in tennis matches.
   - Most amateur tennis matches winning or losing was less a matter of skill and more of matter of playing conservatively and avoiding mistakes